osscameroon/blog/data/blog/intro-to-entity-framework-core-in-net-6.md

 Once the required tools are installed, we can go ahead and create our C# project.

 To follow along with me, you should run the exact commands shown below.
-I will obviously explain why I run a specific command, and what is it for.
+I will explain why I run a specific command, and what it is for.

 ## Create a Console project